vercre/vc/CONTRIBUTING.md

 Please follow these guidelines when formatting source code:

-- Go code should match the output of `gofmt -s`
+- Rust code should match the output of `clippy -- -Dclippy::all -Dclippy::nursery -Dclippy::pedantic`

 ## Developer’s Certificate of Origin